gjbex/Machine-learning-with-Python/source-code/pytorch/README.md

    MNIST dataset using PyTorch.
 It includes code for loading the dataset, defining the model architecture, training the model, and evaluating its performance.
+1. `tensors.ipynb`: Jupyter notebook that provides an introduction to PyTorch tensors.
+It covers the basics of tensor operations, including creation, indexing, slicing, and mathematical operations.
+This notebook serves as a foundation for understanding how to work with data in PyTorch.
 1. `environment.yml`: Conda environment file that specifies the dependencies required to run the `mnist.ipynb` notebook.
 It includes PyTorch and other necessary libraries.